 6 months later we decided to launch a plant sale in Sydney.
 At the time we didn’t have a venue or anything locked in but we launched the event and it took off like nothing we’d ever seen.
 Turns out Sydneysiders really like plants!
 With a few weeks to go we finally locked in a venue (the media foolishly thought secret location was a marketing gimmick!), but the sale was becoming bigger than Ben Hur and we were freaking out.
 Like a scene from A Beautiful Mind we had maths equations coming out of our ears, how many plants can you fit per square metre, how many customers can each register person serve per hour, how many people can the space even fit!!!???
 Days before the sale we’d wake in cold sweats at 4am realising our space wasn’t big enough!
 More marquees please!
 And how are we going to cater for so many eager plant people?
 In the end we realised that the only way this was going to work was to introduce tickets spacing the guests over the whole day avoiding thousands of people knocking (possibly rioting) on our doors first thing (again, the media thought this was a gimmick).
 At this stage Josh was still struggling pretty badly recovering from his concussions and in hindsight it’s hard to know how he even got through but there is no rest for the wicked!
 A lot of the layout structures which became hallmarks of our sales were invented on the fly during the mountain of work which was this sales setup.
 In this first sale we also lucked out with a great team and especially meeting a strong Russian work-horse by the name of Mila!
-If she could survive the madness which was this setup and actually want to come back for more we knew we’d found a gem and she went on to become our first Event Manager and continues to help make most of our sales happen to this day.
+If she could survive the madness which was this setup and actually want to come back for more we knew we’d found a gem and she went on to become our first Event Manager.
 A surprise to all of us, the day went off without a hitch and all those hours with eyes glued to a calculator had paid off.
 Saturday night another load of plants arrived and we called it a day at about 3am once again filling the space, ready for an 8am start.
-Once again everyone had a ball, the weather had been kind to us and Sydney quickly became a second home for us.
+The weather had been kind to us, everyone had a heap of fun and Sydney quickly became a second home for us.

 We moved into a permanent space in St Peters and to celebrate we launched the Rare Plant Corner, which has become something of a trademark of our sales.
 The demand for rare was astounding.
 For one sale a lot of our rare plants got stuck at a Brisbane depot with the freight company telling us they can’t help.
 Knowing how much these meant to our hardcore planty friends we found someone with a van and paid him to drive overnight delivering the plants to our sale arriving only a couple of hours late.
 There’s no length we won’t go for rare because we know you care!